polaris108/TruBudget/docs/operation-administration/installation/create-a-new-network/create-a-new-network-with-docker-compose.md

 The **API Swagger documentation** should be accessible via port 8080 on the server that it is running on: http://localhost:8080/api/documentation/static/index.html

-## Connect to an existing Blockchain network
+## Create a new Blockchain network with two organization

 To connect two blockchains, you need to define exactly one master node and one or more slave nodes.
 The define a slave node, you must set the correct [Environmental variables](https://github.com/openkfw/TruBudget/blob/master/blockchain/README.md#environment-variables) in a blockchain node in order to